zorchenhimer/MoviePolls/readme.md

 ## Specific features

+Note: not all of this stuff is implemented yet.

 - Twitch OAuth to verify users
 - Running totals (see below)
 - (optional) Email reminders on movies voted for
 - Links to movie details (IMDB, AniDB, MAL, etc.)
-- Info on the upcoming MovieNight
+- Info on the upcoming MovieNight (if a planned end date is set)
 - Link to MovieNight stream if live?
 - Movie history (selected movies and dates watched)
 - Votes decay (eg., only last for a given number of cycles)